-This will lead to some permanent and transformative changes in the way services are offered, with greater flexibly for the benefit of both service users and the efficiency of services, with them being delivered both in physical spaces and remotely going forward.
+This will lead to some permanent and transformative changes in the way services are offered, with greater flexibility benefiting service users and improving efficiency as services are delivered both in physical spaces and remotely going forward.
 This will include opportunities for online assessments, the delivery of training, as well as ongoing engagement and participation opportunities through the Locality Engagement Forums, which have all been delivered virtually over the course of the last year and have been positively received.

-In addition to these, it will include a number of specific service developments which have been introduced and which have proven to be effective and have been well received by service users/carers and staff.
+In addition to these, it will include a number of specific service developments which have been introduced and which have proven to be effective and have been well received by service users/ carers and staff.
 Examples of these are described in Chapter 3 and include the Discharge to Assess Pathway in Older People's Services, Mental Health Assessment Units and the Learning Disability Outreach Service.